jaxx0rr/CustomRPGTitle/readme.md

 3. Launch the game

-## note: if you ever put a proximity trigger on a teleport use this command: /crpgblocks_disable
+## note: if you ever put a proximity trigger on a teleport block and cannot approach the block to change it use this command: /crpgblocks_disable

 ---